auranbuckles/Zookeeper/README.md

 # Zookeeper

-Zookeeper is a Sinatra CRUD application that allows users to sign up as zookeepers and take care of their favorite animals.
+# Zookeeper is a Sinatra CRUD application that allows users to sign up as zookeepers and take care of their favorite animals.
+Sign up today!